 - Ask yourself the big questions:

-- What treatments would I not find acceptable when death is inevitable
+- Which treatments would I find unacceptable when death is inevitable?

 - What is an acceptable quality of life to me?
 What would this look like?